WallStreetMojo

 • You must have expert knowledge of Excel as an indispensable tool for performing many operations.

-• You have to be really good at preparing and analyzing financial statements and performing ratio analysis along with other tasks of mathematical nature.
+• You have to be good at preparing and analyzing financial statements and performing ratio analysis along with other tasks of mathematical nature.

 • Also, you should master valuation skills, especially the DCF Analysis, FCFF, Comparable Comps, Relative Valuations, etc.